Marcos-SM/Nadine_Marcos-PBFB2019/README.md

   * 5' end: TGRAGG
   * 3' end: GCCCGG

+* Although it is possible to work directly with FASTQ files **we do not recommend** this if the files are your original data.
+In case you want to do this we advise you to modify the script and make a link to your original files with which you can work with.

 ## Explanation of the script

 The script provided is a Python (v.
 2.7.15rc1) script that extracts information from ab1 files and converts it to fastq